SargeantK9/interactive-rating-component-main/README.md

 //Design/Development Perogatives

--Respond if the web application is incorrectly used (user accountability)
+-Respond if the web application is incorrectly used (user accountability).
+In this case, pretty much just pressing submit without actually selecting a rating
-	-In this case, pretty much just pressing submit without actually selecting a rating -Main background should be consistent between display states -This way the user can have the initial submission request state open and not have to adjust zoom or screen when the state changes to thank you state.
+-Main background should be consistent between display state.
+This way the user can have the initial submission request state open and not have to adjust zoom or screen when the state changes to thank you state.
--Build everything relatively by font-size
-	-This looks like excessive use of var(--font-size) and calc(var(--font-size) etc.)
+-Build everything relatively by font-size.
+This looks like excessive use of var(--font-size) and calc(var(--font-size) etc.)

 //Self-assessment